What is a Chapter 7 bankruptcy?

 *unless you paid 100% of the allowed unsecured debt in the prior Chapter 13 or paid 70% of the unsecured debt in good faith and with best efforts.

 Most people want to file Chapter 7.
 It's fast, its relatively painless, and you are finished in ninety (90) days.
 However, you must qualify by passing “the means test”.
 If your current monthly income is more than the state median income for a household of your size, the Bankruptcy Code requires application of a "means test" to determine whether the chapter 7 filing is preemptively abusive.
 If the means test is failed (ie: you make too much money) you will be required to file a Chapter 13 unless you can show special circumstances.
-Let us help you navigate this test.
+Let our experienced bankruptcy attorneys help you navigate this test.

-Why file Chapter 7?
+Why file a Chapter 7 bankruptcy?